rayframework/rayframework.github.io/docs/documentation.md

 ```
 Available Hooks:

-* before_delete
+* `before_delete` method
-* before_save
+* `before_save` method
-* after_save
+* `after_save` method

 Then, if you call the .put() method of UserModel and the user doesn't has age bigger than 18, an Exception will be raised.

 ## Actions
 Actions provide a simple way to you create behavior in your models through your api.
-After writing the code bellow, you can use the url **/api/user/user_id/activate** to invoke the activate_user method.
+After writing the code bellow, you can use the url `/api/user/<user_id>/activate` to invoke the activate_user method.

+When you create an action method, the parameters are:

+ * `model_id`: corresponds to the `<user_id> passed in the url.
+If there isn't an argument sent in the url, the model_id parameter will be None.
+ * `parameters`: This parameter will be filled with the json posted when this url were called with a POST or a PUT.
+However, if you use GET or DELETE the query params in the url will fill the parameters.

+As an example:

+When the url `/api/user/1/activate?name=john` is called with GET.
+The parameters will be: `model_id = 1` and parameters a dict `{'name': 'john'}`.

 ```python
 from ray.actions import ActionAPI, action